3ldi/palindrome-checker/README.md

 # palindrome-checker
-Check if a passed string is a palindrome
+Check if a passed string is a palindrome ignoring punctuation, case, and spacing.